infinum/JS-justTodoIt/README.md

 You will be developing a simple to-do list application.
 Requirements are simple but ensure that you make good use of various framework features, including areas which are not covered very often in various online tutorials.

-#neverStopTodoing is a practical application of knowledge, without too much hand-holding.
+Just Todo It is a practical application of knowledge, without too much hand-holding.
 There is a big focus on authentication handling because that is a part of almost every application but is rarely covered in various framework tutorial/courses.

 Take a look at this short video demonstrating what the final application might look like: